zinen/docker-alpine-pigpiod/README.md

 | Raspberry Pi 3 (64bit) | zinen2/alpine-pigpiod:arm64v8 | :x: [yes but don't work][64-issue] | 76 |
 | Raspberry Pi 4 | zinen2/alpine-pigpiod:arm64v8 | :black_square_button: no | NA |

-\**If you test it on your hardware, please respond back if it worked.*
+\**If you test it on your hardware, please respond back if it worked.
+By issue or pull request.*

 ### Specific version
-It is possible to pull a specific version via. eg. `docker pull zinen2/alpine-pigpiod:pigpio-v78` for pullung version 78.
+It is possible to pull a specific version via. eg. `docker pull zinen2/alpine-pigpiod:pigpio-v78` for pulling version 78.
 See list of tags available on docker hub.

 ### Updates of images
-The images are automatic updated when a new release of pigpio is posted at [github releases][pigpio-realease]
+The images are automatic updated when a new release of pigpio is posted at [github releases][pigpio-realease].

 [64-issue]: https://github.com/joan2937/pigpio/issues/362
 [pigpio-realease]: https://github.com/joan2937/pigpio/releases